Avangardum/AvangardumStyleConvention/Readme.md

 (`if (value == null) return;`).

-If there is a block of code in parentheses, square brackets, angle brackets or curly braces, spanning multiple lines, each element and each parenthesis should be on its own line.
+If there is a block of code in parentheses, square brackets, angle brackets or curly braces, spanning multiple lines, each element and each opening / closing symbol should be on its own line.

 Indentation: 4 spaces.

 Having a single newline between members of a type is always acceptable.
-However, it is possible to omit it if all the following conditions are met:
-- Both members have the same member declaration order (for example, both are private non-static non-readonly fields).
-- Both members occupy only 1 line each (including comments, attributes, initializers).
+However, it is possible to omit it if both members occupy only 1 line each (including comments, attributes, initializers).

 Don't use trailing commas.

-When having a comma-separated list of elements, each comma should be followed by a whitespace or a newline.
+When having a comma-separated or semicolon-separated list of elements, each comma should be followed by a whitespace or a newline.
-The same applies to a semicolon-separated list of elements.

 When doing a line break on an operator, the operator should be at the end of a line, not at the beginning.
 The exceptions are the `.`, `?.`, `!.` operators, which should be at the beginning of a line.